 Autel Evo 2

-The Autel Evo 2 packs an impressive 6K camera with 1″ 20MP CMOS sensor for superb aerial videography.
-The 3-axis gimble makes sure all the videos are stable and without any sign of blur.
+The Autel Evo 2 packs an impressive 6K camera with a 1″ 20MP CMOS sensor for superb aerial videography.
+The 3-axis gimble ensures all the videos are stable and without any sign of blur.

-It comes equipped with 360-degree obstacle avoidance, Hyperlapse Recording, Low-Noise and Orbit and Waypoints Points features.
+It comes with 360-degree obstacle avoidance, Hyperlapse Recording, Low-Noise, and Orbit, and Waypoints Points features.

 But the most impressive of all is the Autel Robotics Smart Controller.
-It packs 3.3 inch OLED Display with a maximum brightness of 2000 nits (DJI Smart Controller is only 1000 nits bright in comparison) and can run for 180 minutes on a single charge.
+It packs a 3.3 inch OLED Display with a maximum brightness of 2000 nits (the DJI Smart Controller is only 1000 nits bright in comparison) and can run for 180 minutes on a single charge.

 It comes with the Autel Explorer App that can live stream camera feed straight to your device.
-With an 8-core processor and customised OS, the smart controller works like fluid.
+With an 8-core processor and customized OS, the smart controller works like fluid.